 - All content should be authored in plain markdown without shortcodes and HTML should be kept to an absolute minimum. if used at all - Minimalism is an absolute must.
-Fewer words are preferred - Markdown files should be as short as possible - Follow the naming and capitalization norms present in the GUI of the application namely all headers and titles are in lower case, except for the very top-level chapter names - Headers in a file should not exceed level three (###) - The primary authoring language is English - Assume the reader has the application open while reading the user manual and only include images where they contribute to the explanation of complex functionality - Use image callouts if you need to annotate an image (i.e. mark parts of the image with a letter or number and then explain the meaning in some text following the image).
+Fewer words are preferred - Markdown files should be as short as possible - Follow the naming and capitalization norms present in the GUI of the application namely all headers and titles are in lower case, except for the very top-level chapter names.
+Similarly, use all lower case when referencing module names and controls. - Headers in a file should not exceed level three (###) - The primary authoring language is English.
+Avoid idiomatic language where possible as the English version of the documentation may be read by people for whom English is not their native language - Assume the reader has the application open while reading the user manual and only include images where they contribute to the explanation of complex functionality - Use image callouts if you need to annotate an image (i.e. mark parts of the image with a letter or number and then explain the meaning in some text following the image).
 Do not place words directly into the image for annotations, as this makes localization difficult.
-See this page for an example. - Changes to the content should be proposed via pull request or a similar mechanism - Your submissions will be copy-edited don't take it personally definition lists gui control name
+See this page for an example. - · Changes to the content should be proposed via pull request or a similar mechanism - Your submissions will be copy-edited don't take it personally keyboard and mouse shortcuts